 Remote stations that satisfy this condition are considered to be authorised without requiring any further analysis or licensing activity.

-(iii) In some situations the coverage contour of the P-MP services calculated in section 3.4 2b (ii) may be larger than intended by the licensees.
+(iii) In some situations the coverage contour of the PMP services calculated in section 3.4 2b (ii) may be larger than intended by the licensees.
 This can result in overlap failures that would not occur in practice.
-To allow licensing in these cases the prospective P-MP operator may nominate a more limited coverage area.
+To allow licensing in these cases the prospective PMP operator may nominate a more limited coverage area.
 In this event the licence must be endorsed with Special Condition FA4.

-3.5 Protection of P-MP receivers from Radiolocation Licences
+3.5 Protection of PMP receivers from Radiolocation Licences

-In addition to protection of radar receivers, potential P-MP licensees should consider if a proposed new P-MP system will receive interference from radar transmitters.
-The following text provides a method for determining the interference risk to a proposed P-MP system.
+In addition to protection of radar receivers, potential PMP licensees should consider if a proposed new PMP system will receive interference from radar transmitters.
+The following text provides a method for determining the interference risk to a proposed PMP system.

-It is anticipated that this procedure will be mainly used for coordination and licensing of P-MP system receivers, however it is noted that it could also be used for licensing of potential future radar transmitters.
+It is anticipated that this procedure will be mainly used for coordination and licensing of PMP system receivers, however it is noted that it could also be used for licensing of potential future radar transmitters.

-Note: To maximise spectrum availability for both radiolocation and P-MP services, it is expected that licensing of any new radiolocation services would be limited to the 5620-5630 MHz band unless it is unavailable due to coordination requirements with existing services.
+Note: To maximise spectrum availability for both radiolocation and PMP services, it is expected that licensing of any new radiolocation services would be limited to the 5620-5630 MHz band unless it is unavailable due to coordination requirements with existing services.

-Radiolocation transmitter P-MP Base station receiver coordination
+Radiolocation transmitter PMP Base station receiver coordination

-Area Cull: Identify any 5.6 GHz band radar transmitters that are included in the RRL or in Annex D of this RALI that are within 500 km of the location of the proposed P-MP base station receiver.
+Area Cull: Identify any 5.6 GHz band radar transmitters that are included in the RRL or in Annex D of this RALI that are within 500 km of the location of the proposed PMP base station receiver.

-2. Coordination is required with any P-MP base station receivers identified in the Area Cull.
+2. Coordination is required with any PMP base station receivers identified in the Area Cull.
 In order to manage interference, two separate scenarios need to be assessed.

-Base stations: Emissions from a 5.6 GHz band radiolocation transmitter into a P-MP receiver should not exceed the values in the table below.
+Base stations: Emissions from a 5.6 GHz band radiolocation transmitter into a PMP receiver should not exceed the values in the table below.

+Table 5: Protection criteria (not to be exceeded for 20% of time) for PMP Base Station receivers